 As the best interests of the child is paramount, it is mandatory that due regard and due consideration be given to any views and wishes expressed by the child.
-The child in this matter was now 16 years old.
-The Court found that fear and anxiety expressed by the child has been created by the mother.
 The Court sits as upper guardian in the protection of the best interests of the minor child.
-It was in the best interests of the child to at least attempt establishing meaningful contact with the father, without the rights of the father being deliberately frustrated by the mother.
-An order facilitating that objective was issued.
+Read more about two cases that where the voice of the child was taken into consideration by the court.

 RM v BM 2017 (2) SA 538 (ECG)